Project Translator VSCode Extension for Project Multilingual Localization

 Categories:

-Project Translator VSCode extension provides developers with an efficient solution for project multilingual localization.
-This extension leverages AI technology to achieve automatic translation from individual files to entire project folders, significantly reducing the workload of document localization while maintaining code structure and format integrity.
+The Project Translator VSCode extension provides developers with an efficient solution for project multilingual localization.
+This extension utilizes AI technology to achieve automatic translation from individual files to entire project folders, significantly reducing the workload of document localization while maintaining code structure and format integrity.
 For open-source projects or commercial software that need to target global users, Project Translator can significantly improve translation efficiency and consistency.
-Compared to traditional manual translation methods, this type of automated tool can handle large-scale document content, especially suitable for continuously updated project documentation.
+Compared to traditional manual translation methods, this type of automated tool can handle large-scale document content, making it particularly suitable for continuously updated project documentation.
+When using VSCode development tools for project development, the Project Translator extension can seamlessly integrate into existing workflows, providing developers with convenient multilingual support.

 Core Features